 FALLA-SÁNCHEZ, RICARDO, S.J., PAPERS, 1937-2005, undated, 0.7 foot [6 reels microfilm] (0.4 foot unprocessed).

 Primarily notes, manuscripts, and interviews in Spanish and Quiché regarding Quiché Indians in Guatemala used by the author for his Ph.D.

 FLUSCHE, DELLA M., PAPERS, 0.4 foot (unprocessed).

-Case files, correspondence, clippings, and reports of Noel P. Fox, the U.S. District Court judge for the Western District of Michigan, 1962-1979.
-Included is a federal court case concerning the fishing rights of Ottawa Indians.
+Case files, correspondence, clippings, and reports of Noel P. Fox, a U.S. District Court judge for the Western District of Michigan, 1962-1979.
+Most notable

 HAMILTON, RAPHAEL N., S.J., PAPERS, 1912-1973, 2.6 feet.

-regarding Père Jacques Marquette, S.J., and other French explorers in North America.
+Articles, correspondence, and writings regarding Père Jacques Marquette, S.J., and other 17th century North American French explorers compiled by a

 HOLY ROSARY MISSION -- RED CLOUD INDIAN SCHOOL RECORDS, 1868-[ongoing], 162.4 feet [40 reels microfilm] (92.3 feet unprocessed).

 Records pertaining to Dakota-Lakota (Oglala) Indians on the Pine Ridge Reservation in South Dakota and evangelization by Jesuits and Sisters of St. Francis

 of Penance and Christian Charity.
 Also included are some materials pertaining to Dakota-Lakota (Brulé) Indians on the Rosebud Reservation in South Dakota